bookofproofs/bookofproofs.github.io/_sources/history/20th-century/popoviciu-elena.md

 **Elena Popoviciu** was a Romanian mathematician who worked in functional analysis.

 ### Mathematical Profile (Excerpt):
-* She married the mathematician Tiberiu Popoviciu in 1964 and, from that time on, was known as Elena Popoviciu.
 * She wrote papers both under the name of Elena Moldovan and the name Elena Popoviciu.
 * We will use both the names Elena Moldovan and Elena Popoviciu throughout this biography, trying our best to use the correct name for the time to which we refer.
 * After graduating from high school, Elena began her studies at the University of Cluj.